Divers search for remaining bodies from NZ volcanic eruption

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WELLINGTON: Divers searched seas around New Zealand´s volatile White Island Saturday for two people still missing five days after the volcano erupted, as the death toll rose to 17.
+WELLINGTON: Divers searched seas around New Zealand’s volatile White Island on Saturday for two people still missing five days after the volcano erupted, as the death toll rose to 17.

 The coroner in New Zealand is working through a “robust” process to identify the bodies, authorities said.